nhamhongphuc/Real-time-Notification-System/frontend/README.md

-# YouTube Video Sharing App
+# Post Sharing App

 ## Introduction
-This project is a web application for sharing YouTube videos.
+This project is a web application for sharing Post.
 It demonstrates backend and frontend development skills, including user registration, video sharing, and real-time notifications.
-The app is built using NestJS for the backend and React with TypeScript for the frontend.
+The app is built using FastAPI for the backend and React with TypeScript for the frontend.
 The key features of the application include:

 1. User registration and login
-2. Sharing YouTube videos
+2. Sharing post
 3. Viewing a list of shared videos
 4. Real-time notifications for new video shares